 The homemade version is so much better.

-Let’s talk about how we make easy homemade hoisin sauce, shall we?
+Let's talk about how to make hoisin sauce, shall we?

 Hoisin Sauce Ingredients

 - Soy Sauce.
 Low sodium is fine for this.

 - Peanut Butter or Soybean Paste.
 Traditional hoisin sauce is made with with soybean paste (like Korean doenjang, preferred), tahini, or black bean sauce.
 Peanut butter is more readily available and easier for most American cooks.
 I highly recommend finding doenjang.

 - Fresh Garlic.
 Dried or granulated is good, too.